Awareness of what makes for compelling delivery will make better public speakers of us all.

 - Describe two examples of positive body language and two that are more negative.

 - Outline Carmine Gallo’s three top tips for sounding more confident when we present.

 What does it mean for you?

-- Consider two or three of the techniques outlines above and try using them when next you have to make a presentation.
+- Consider two or three of the techniques outlined above and try using them when you next have to make a presentation.
 Did they help?
 How might they contribute to your ongoing development as a convincing public speaker?